Narrowboat Diesel Heating System

 Boiler types in detail

 The Standard boiler is the most simplistic within the range offering a basic heating circuit from the boiler, then into the calorifier and onwards to the radiators before making its way back to the boiler again to complete that circuit.
 For many, this can be an ideal choice but for liveaboards, their requirements may be slightly different when summertime arrives.
 The reason being is that they wouldn’t want the radiators getting hot just to provide hot water for the calorifier.
 Which brings us onto the Calorifier Control Boiler.
 This has the ability via the touch of a button to have just the hot water heated in the summer months making it an ideal choice for many.
-It does this with an additional 3-way valve, some clever electronics and a slightly different plumbing system.
+It does this with an additional 3-way valve, some clever electronics, and a slightly different plumbing system.
 This ensures that the calorifier can be heated just on its own and maintain its heating circuit to the set temperature.

 Lastly, we have a Combi Boiler.
 This is “hot water on demand” so when the tap has opened the boiler would fire-up and deliver hot water.
 This means that you wouldn’t need a calorifier which can be space-saving which is a great advantage to many.
 There is some drawback though, the flow rates can be very average on some of the smaller boilers such as the 7kW.
-When you look at the 14kW or above the rate is very substantial with a rate that exceeds expectation.
+When you look at the 14kW or above the rate is very substantial with a rate that exceeds expectations.

 So those are the main three unit types from Kabola Heating Systems.
 As we mentioned at the beginning, it is important to know the correct kW requirement for the boat.
 This calculation can be worked out very quickly.
 You would need to measure each room/area in metre squared (m2) and email the details to us.
 We will calculate it for you and then discuss with you the best option based on those calculations and how you intend to use the boat.